Performance of a SuperCDMS HVeV Detector with Sub-eV Energy Resolution and Single Charge-sensitivity: Acknowledgements

 \section{Acknowledgements}

 We thank Prof. Belina von Krosigk for her support and for providing funding for part of the instrumentation used in this work.
 The authors would like to thank the SuperCDMS collaboration for providing the DCRCs, SQUIDs and data acquisition software used in this work.
 These detectors were fabricated at Texas A\&M university with support provided by the Mitchel Institute.
 Funding and support were received from the Marie-Curie program, under contract No. 101104484.
-This research was enabled in part by support provided by Compute Ontario (computeontario.ca) and the Digital Research Alliance of Canada (alliancecan.ca), NSERC Canada, the Canada First Excellence Research Fund, the Arthur B. McDonald Institute (Canada) and the Connaught Fund at University of Toronto. \printcredits
+This research was enabled in part by support provided by Compute Ontario (computeontario.ca) and the Digital Research Alliance of Canada (alliancecan.ca), NSERC Canada, the Canada First Excellence Research Fund, the Arthur B. McDonald Institute (Canada) and the Connaught Fund at University of Toronto.
+Finally, we thank SNOLAB and its staff for their support and use of the CUTE facility. \printcredits

 {Appendix \Alph{section}}